Gurney Drive, George Town: History

 In 1962, a section of Gurney Drive was planted with casuarina trees.
 A councillor subsequently suggested that the City Council should consider renaming Gurney Drive into "Casuarina Drive" or "Casuarina Beach".
 The suggestion was never implemented, and today, the section where the casuarina trees were planted remains a distinct, leafy part of the seaside promenade.

 Gurney Drive was once a sandy beach where people could collect seashells i.e. siput remis or small mussels which were abundant back then.
 The seawater was so clean and pollution-free that it became a venue for dragon boat races from the 1960s to 1980s.
 Back then people would swim in the sea and fishermen would return to the beach with their catches, especially for fishes and king crabs along the shore.

 However, such excitement of these events and the clear water is much lost now.
 The Seri Tanjung Pinang land reclamation project at nearby Tanjung Tokong had led to an accumulation of silt and mud along Gurney Drive, thus allowing mangrove trees to grow along the shoreline.
 Until recently, there were suggestions that this area, formerly earmarked for reclamation under the suspended Penang Outer Ring Road project, be reclaimed for a recreational park or allowed to be developed into a mangrove forest.

 Gurney Drive is home to many prominent pre-war houses, colonial bungalows and the College General Complex, which was once used to train Catholic priests in Thailand, India, China, Japan and Myanmar.

 In addition, two famous shopping malls - Gurney Plaza and Gurney Paragon - as well as numerous high-rise hotels and condominiums, are located along Gurney Drive.
-Land reclamation is also currently ongoing off Gurney Drive to create Gurney Wharf, a proposed public recreational park which will include a food and beverages (F&B) area, a man-made beach and water gardens.
-The first phase of the project is slated for completion by 2018.
+In 2016, land reclamation off Gurney Drive commenced as part of the construction of Gurney Bay, a public recreational park conceptualised as a "new iconic waterfront destination for Penang".
+The first phase of Gurney Bay was opened to public in 2024.